On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

-\begin{proof} The divisor $M_w$ being invariant under taking inverse, the product of its points should be equal to one.
-On the other hand, the product of $p$-th powers of roots $\zeta_j$ of each polynomial $R_{p,q,c}(\zeta)=c\zeta^p-r\zeta^q+r-1$ equals $c^{-p}(1-r)^p$.
-Therefore, the product of the expressions $c\zeta_j^p$ equals $(1-r)^p$.
-Hence, the product of points of the divisor $M_w$ is equals to a positive power of the number $1-r$, which can be equal to one only if $r=2$.
-This proves the proposition. \end{proof}
+Case 1) of symmetry property of type A-$w$.
+The asymptotic $w$-divisor $M_w$ being invariant under taking inverse (Proposition \ref{inva}), the product of its points equals to one.
+On the other hand, the latter product equals to the product of natural powers of expressions